rmit-iPSE-2024-s2/a2-s3902846s3971510/FitPlate/FitPlate/README.md

 - **Fitness Goals**: Users can set daily goals for steps, calories, and weight.
 - **Workout Routines**: Users can save and track various workout routines.
 - **Profile Management**: Users can update their profile information, including username, fitness goals, and more.
+- **Workout Widget**: The widget displays saved workout routines, allowing users to see their routines without opening the app.

 ## How to Run the Project